BlueWhale0101/Footprint-Scanner/README.md

 To Do:

-1. Process data stream for each bin.
-2. Spectrogram/waterfall display, column/bin.
-Time is down, so the most recent scan is on top.
+1. Put the data processing in its own thread
+2. Put the spectrum plot view in its own thread
 3. Integrate baseline differencing.
-4. Smooth data with moving average in bin.

 ######################################################################